thunkable/docs-thunkable-com/components/social/texting.md

 ---

-The Texting component send, receives and can be set up to automatically respond to texts \(like during driving\).
+The Texting component sends, receives and can be set up to automatically respond to texts \(like during driving\).
 Standard messaging rates apply for the user.

 ---